The Pickens lab is recruiting a new graduate student for Fall 2018 (for work in both rats and humans).

 - Perform behavioral experiments (with modified versions of our rodent tasks) in undergraduates with differing history of exposure to alcohol (or nicotine or ADHD medications) to determine whether we see the same patterns in humans that we see in rats.

 We are looking for the best person possible (with the greatest potential to learn and achieve) and we are willing to train the right person.

 Applicants would need a bachelor’s or master’s degree in psychology (or a degree in a relevant field such as biology or computer science, with additional coursework in at least 3 of the following: psychology research methods, biological psychology, cognitive psychology, sensation and perception, and animal learning/conditioning).

 In addition, the applicant would need experience in at least one of the following three areas (although all 3 would be preferred).

-c) Experience conducting cellular/molecular assays (ex: immunohistochemistry, Western Blots, RT-PCR, etc…).
+- Experience conducting at least one cellular/molecular assay (ex: immunohistochemistry, Western Blots, RT-PCR, ELISA, etc…).

 Please feel free to contact Dr. Pickens (email@example.com) or one of the lab graduate students [Hayley Fisher (firstname.lastname@example.org), Alisa Pajser (email@example.com) or Alicia Lensing (firstname.lastname@example.org)] for more information about this project or the lab in general.